-The fundamental difference between the two is Agile/Scrum assumes there will be flaws and therefore jumps into the coding to expose these.
+The fundamental difference between the two is Agile and Scrum assumes there will be flaws and therefore jumps into the coding to expose these.
 Therefore the success of the development team is driven on its ability to adapt and react quickly.
 Waterfall, instead, takes early precautions to mitigate any flaws.

 This obviously causes a clash between development teams practicing each of the development methodologies.
 But certain steps can be taken to show the development team the advantages of the other’s methodology and ideally bring a team together.

 Some organizations think they can be more “agile” by doing waterfall in smaller iterations.
 The problem is the timeline is tough to compress when fully vetted artifacts are expected after each round of reviews.
 There is too much overhead with all of the document creation which detracts from the amount of time left for coding.
-Agile is about streamlining processes not compressing them.
+Agile and scrum are about streamlining processes not compressing them.

 Development / QA can be iterative while being bookended by design and integration

 One transition strategy is to employ agile and scrum in the development and QA cycles.
 Smaller scoped development cycles followed by QA.
 This way the customer sees the evolution of the application and can comment along the way.
 The design is properly vetted at the beginning and ample time is allotted for integration at the end.

 Watch out for scope creep

 A project manager’s challenge in working in a fast-paced “can-do” Agile development team is managing scope creep.
 Since changes can be implemented quickly, anything and everything seems possible.
 So the distinction must be made and managed between what is considered a fix versus what is considered a change so that sprints are tight and marching towards the agreed-upon end product.